MicrosoftDocs/fabric-docs/docs/data-factory/connector-snowflake-copy-activity.md

 - **Pre-copy script**: Specify a script for Copy Activity to execute before writing data into destination table in each run.
 You can use this property to clean up the pre-loaded data.

 - **Additional Snowflake copy options**: Specify additional Snowflake copy options, which will be used in Snowflake COPY statement to load data.
 Additional copy options are provided as a dictionary of key-value pairs.
-Examples: MAX_FILE_SIZE, OVERWRITE.
-For more information, see [Snowflake Copy Options](https://docs.snowflake.com/en/sql-reference/sql/copy-into-location#copy-options-copyoptions).
+Examples: ON_ERROR, FORCE, LOAD_UNCERTAIN_FILES.
+For more information, see [Snowflake Copy Options](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table#copy-options-copyoptions).

   :::image type="content" source="./media/connector-snowflake/copy-options-destination.png" alt-text="Screenshot showing additional snowflake copy options for destination.":::